In the spirit of refueling, I downloaded an app with Dutch news from different media. And right away an article in

 I wrote a short post about the angry goldfish and his demagoguery about illegal immigrants last week.
 Now that a few Islamic extremists have carried out some horrendous attacks in Paris, he has moved seemlessly to Syrian refugees and more: he wants to register all Muslims in this country and make them have some kind of identification as such.
 Continue reading

-Posted in Government, High School, History, Society, US Politics, World War Two
+Posted in Government, High School, History, Migrate, Society, US Politics, World War Two

 Tagged America, attacks Paris, Donald Trump, education, Fascism, high school, history, Holocaust, illegal immigrants, Opinion, registration of Muslims, Syrian refugees, terrorism, World War Two

 So yesterday’s post set the stage for James W. Loewen’s book Lies My Teacher Told Me.
 It was first published in 1995 and then updated in 2007.
 Loewen points out a lot of the same things I mentioned in yesterday’s post.
 In addition, he found that high school students generally rank history as the least relevant subject, even less relevant and interesting than algebra.
 (No offence, math teachers.)
 Continue reading

-Posted in Books, Education, Government, High School, History, Slavery, Society, US Politics
+Posted in Books, Education, Government, High School, History, Migrate, Slavery, Society, US Politics

 Tagged America, American foreign policy, books, Civil Rights, Civil War, controversies in American history, high school, history education, history textbooks, Lies My Teacher Told Me, Opinion, pilgrims, politics, Slavery, society